-2 = medium income clients and

-3 = high income clients
+This micro finance also serves more of low income clients than that of high and medium income clients.
+For instance Oromia microfinance institution serves 53.33%, 43.33%, 3.33%, of clients of low income, medium income and high income respectively.
 When we compare two micro finance institutions Eshet micro finance is better than Oromia micro finance institution in serving low income clients.
 This means 56.333% of low income clients of Eshet microfinance is greater than that of 53.33% of that of low income clients of Oromia saving and credit association S.C.

-c) Financial sustainability
+117 14 c) Financial sustainability